Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Display the contents of files with the `cat` and `head` commands.
 3. Understand that navigating through directories and reading file contents are fundamental skills essential for shell communication.

-# 4. Exemplar: Filter with Grep
+# 4. Filter with Grep

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.